EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

 Installing a compatible Python version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MUSE needs Python to run but, for now, it only works with versions 3.8 and 3.9, so the next step is to install a suitable version of Python.
+MUSE needs Python to run and it works with versions 3.9 to 3.12, so the next step is to install a suitable version of Python.

 .. note::